cbrun/cbrun.github.io/_posts/2020-11-15-strumenta-interview.md

   - sirius
   - opensource
   - obeo
-excerpt: "Language Engineering Talks #06—an interview for language engineering and modeling readers—sharing perspectives on OSS tooling and why it matters."
+excerpt: "A Language Engineering Talks interview for modeling-tool builders, reflecting on Eclipse technologies, open-source engineering, and the experience behind Obeo."
 ---

-Language Engineering Talks 06 - Interview with Cédric Brun on modeling area.
+Language Engineering Talks 06 is an interview with Cédric Brun for people building languages and modeling tools.
+It provides context on the experience behind Obeo and its work with Eclipse technologies, open-source communities, and domain-specific tooling.

-Here the link to [read the interview](https://tomassetti.me/interview-with-cedric-brun/) and to [watch the video](https://www.youtube.com/watch?v=gQkrlq5-osA)
+You can [read the interview](https://tomassetti.me/interview-with-cedric-brun/) or [watch the video](https://www.youtube.com/watch?v=gQkrlq5-osA).
+For a current view of the architectural choices behind such tools, continue with [Designing and building domain-specific modeling platforms]({{ site.url }}/modeling-platforms/).